Aadhieaswar/ECE3375B-Project-Prototype/README.md

 ## ECE3375B - Project

 - It locks and it sprays!
-- Prototype designed to be using a DE-10 standard board
+- Prototype designed to be built using a DE-10 standard board